 The Sonoma diet allows a glass of wine after dinner which many will find a strong positive of the diet.
 It pushes the value behind enjoying your meal by savouring each mouthful which will generally lengthen a meal and improve a sense of satisfaction with the small servings.
-The small servings are controlled by suggested actual plate sizes, 7inces for breakfast/2 cup bowl and a 9 inch bowl for lunch and dinner.
+The small servings are controlled by suggested actual plate sizes, 7 inches for breakfast, 2 cup bowl and a 9 inch bowl for lunch and dinner.
 This contributes to the no fuss feeling of the diet without the need to measure food and count points or calories.

 Though this shifts the focus towards fresher unprocessed foods, many may find this difficult to adjust to from a taste and convenience point of view.
 Having said this, the diet still tries to focus on the enjoyment of food despite these new restrictions.
 There are a number of suggested meals and lists of foods that are encouraged to be enjoyed.
 Namely, fruit, vegetables, whole grains, almonds, olive oil and wine.
 If you are already able or partial to healthy foods, this diet has a greater potential to work for you and otherwise may prove to be a struggle for the typical dieter.